 3. Advertising - getting to your decision makers

-Advertising costs money – how to spend this is often the biggest guessing game for care providers.
+Advertising costs money, and how to spend this is often the biggest guessing game for homecare providers.
 Are your clients the decision makers themselves, or is it generally a family member or friend that would decide on a care provider?
 How do you reach your decision makers?

-There are a number of different ways to advertise, but importantly it must be targeted on a local level; there is no point advertising to those that are based in London if your agency is based in Manchester.
+There are a number of different ways to advertise, but importantly it must be targeted on a local level; there is no point advertising to those that are based in London if your company is based in Manchester.
 Try to make sure that the communities are being targeted as well.
-Smaller projects such as leaflet drops, local newspaper advertisements or a billboard/bus stop advertisement may go a long way.
-Bigger projects can be considered too; local radio ads, local care roadshows where you can exhibit, and
+Smaller projects such as leaflet drops, local newspaper advertisements or a billboard/bus stop advertisement can go a long way.
+Bigger projects can be considered too; local radio ads and local care roadshows where you can exhibit.

 But most importantly, get some kind of online advertising.
-Having an easy to read website, containing all the information about your care service, will natually bring some leads to you.
+Having an easy to read website, containing all the information about your care service, will naturally bring some leads to you.
 You can also go with doing some local advertising on the likes of Google Adwords by specifically target those that are looking for new care services in their area.
-Social media advertising on Facebook or Twitter may also bring some interest, but generally people are not on Facebook or Twitter to find new care companies, just interact with ones that they deal with already.
-Google Adwords in this case is a better for online advertising.
+Social media advertising on Facebook or Instagram may also generate some interest and gives you the ability to reach people in a very specific way.

-Getting to know those that would diagnose, treat and discharge patients may help bring you more business; by capturing someone before they have even considered options for a home care provider, will help you gain more customers.
-By networking with staff at hospitals or with local physicians, you can make your brand better known, and recommended by them.
-Personally visit each office with a well-organised summary of your home care services, and you can see more busioness being referred your way.
+Getting to know the professionals diagnose, treat and discharge patients may help bring you more business; by capturing someone before they have even considered options for a homecare provider, will help you gain more customers.
+By networking with staff at hospitals or with local physicians, you can make your company better known, and recommended by them.
+Personally visit each office with a well-organised summary of your homecare services, and you can see more business being referred your way.

 5. Working efficiently with technology

-Care Management software can help improve the reputation and the quality of care that your clients receive.
-Trust in your brand is important, from both a clients perspective but also carers.
-Carers are your front line team, the ones actually doing the important work in the community.
+Care management software can help improve the reputation and the quality of care that your clients receive.
+Trust in your brand is important, from both a client's perspective but also carers.
+Carers are your frontline team, the ones actually doing the important work in the community.
 If they have the information and tools needed to do their job quickly, efficiently and communicated instantly, then this leaves more time to develop relationships with current clients.
-Nursebuddy would inform a carer of all duties they need to perform for ever visit, location of each visit, and information about the client to help them do their job better.
-Take a look at how we can help your care company improve the quality of care being delivered to your clients.
-Sign up now or request an online demo of our care management system.
-Want to read more about how technology can help new companies?
-Read our article on ‘Five best practices when looking for a new domiciliary care software.’